The better the coach, the better the opportunity, the better the athlete!

-- Concussion Awareness Training – The Concussion Awareness & Safety Recognition online training courses and quiz gives guidance on how to help minimize the risks for concussion or other serious brain injuries.
-Class A volunteer ages 16+ are required to complete this training and quiz every three years.
-Class A volunteers must complete one of the following Concussion Awareness & Safety Recognition training:
+The Concussion Awareness & Safety Recognition online training courses and quiz gives guidance on how to help minimize the risks for concussion or other serious brain injuries.
+Class A volunteer ages 18+ are required to complete this training and quiz every three years.

 - Sport Rules & Coaching Guides – Download rules & coaching guides for every sport in Our Sports section.
 We offer tools for planning a training season, teaching sports skills, and following the rules, protocol, and etiquette of each sport

 - Coach Certification Process – Find out how to become a Special Olympics certified coach.